 The Park District’s Greening Advisory Committee initiated a Carry In/Carry Out program with the Oak Park Youth Baseball/Softball Association and the Oak Park American Youth Soccer Organization to reduce trash, keep our parks cleaner, and increase environmental awareness and stewardship.
 This program has now been expanded to all park patrons.
 We simply ask our park users to take out whatever trash they bring into the park.
 Please do your part to keep our parks clean.

-The diverse species mix originally planted at Lindberg Park in 2000 has largely been lost due to the invasion of aggressive plant species such as Canada thistle, tall goldenrod and New England aster.
+The diverse species mix originally planted at Lindberg Park in 2000 was lost due to the invasion of aggressive plant species such as Canada thistle, tall goldenrod and New England aster.
 The Park District's Greening Advisory Committee worked with the Park District to oversee plans to restore the plantings in the Trial Gardens to recreate the desired plant diversity.
 The first phase of plantings were completed in June 2012.
 Successive phasing continues yearly as well as specialized, ongoing maintenance of this unique area.
 For more information about the Lindberg Park Trial Gardens, e-mail Chris Lindgren or call (708) 725-2050.

 The Park District implemented an online job application system to eliminate paper applications.

 The Park District purchased two alternative fuel vehicles.

 Bio-diverse areas in the parks were included during the development of park site plans.

 The Park District, along with the Park District's volunteer citizen Environmental Sustainability Advisory Committee, support the PlanItGreen Environmental Sustainability Plan for Oak Park and River Forest.